macma80/dagster_pipeline/README.md

     );
     ```

-   2. If it doesn't exist, create MySQL table `adjacency_list`
+   2. If it doesn't exist, create MySQL table `adjacency_list`.
+Note that although the value of the relationship from_node_id and to_node_id is always 1, it can be used to represent the weight of the relationship between the nodes.
+Also, in most cases an adjacency matrix does not contain values in the main diagonal, for this reason a validation has been added in the transformation step to prevent self-loop relationships.

     ```bash
     CREATE TABLE adjacency_list (